sierrawang/code-for-humanities-assignments/assignments/apod/README.md

    }
    ```
     The `url` field contains the URL of the image, and the `title` field contains the title of the image.
 Make a GET request to the `url` field to fetch the image, then save it to a file.

+You can use the NASA API documentation at [https://api.nasa.gov/](https://api.nasa.gov/) to learn more about the APOD endpoint and its parameters.
+(Scroll down to "Browse APIs" and look for "APOD")